Signs you should watch out for to avoid getting stuck with a lowball settlement offer

 In some cases, insurance companies will review your evidence and still claim that it does not prove damages.
 Other times, they will question if your injury occurred at work or whether it was the result of a pre-existing condition.

 When an insurance adjuster is trying to lowball, you might have to jump through extra hoops in order to prove you were actually injured.
 It may also seem as though no amount of evidence will convince the insurance company of your plight.
-This is something no accident victim should have to deal with.
+This is something no accident victim should have to deal with alone.
 Rather than haggling with the insurance company, allow an experienced lawyer to do battle for you.

 #5: The claim is reduced without explanation

-Has your claim suddenly been reduced, but the insurance company won’t give an explanation as to why?
 If so, the reason is probably because they don’t intend to pay for certain damages.
 They would rather not state this in writing, which is why an adjuster will likely not elaborate.
 If you attempt to ask questions by phone or email, you will probably be ignored.

 An attorney can often receive answers when victims cannot.
 If you are being given the runaround, don’t wait until you receive a lowball insurance settlement offer.
 Contact a trained professional as soon as possible.